GB Railfreight: Mainline fleet

+In early 2022, 2 ex-Colas Rail Class 67s joined the fleet.
+A new fleet of 16 Class 69 locomotives, converted from Class 56s, were also being delivered in different liveries and brands.
+Furthermore, that same year, GB Railfreight ordered 30 new Class 99 bi-mode locomotives for delivery in 2025; these are intended to replace its Class 66 fleet.

+In June 2023, GBRf began leases on 57303, 57305, 57306 and 57310.
+They are used for Multiple Unit transfers, and have also operated as the power for passenger charter trains.

+Heritage diesels

 GBRf has also utilised a number of heritage diesel locomotives.
 Class 20s are used on London Underground S Stock moves between Derby Litchurch Lane Works, Old Dalby Test Track and London Underground's Neasden Depot.
 It hires these from various owners, including Harry Needle Railroad Company.
 During mid-2014, five Class 47s were hired from Riviera Trains for a short period.
+In January 2019, GB Railfreight received a pair of Class 50 locomotives on loan from the Class 50 Alliance Preservation Group, with both locomotives (50 007 and 50 049) repainted into GBRf livery and returned to service in March 2019.
+In August 2024, both locomotives were returned to the Severn Valley Railway.

 Occasionally, GBRf has hired preserved locomotives, such as the Class 55 Deltic no. 55022 Royal Scots Grey and Class 52 Western no. D1015 Western Champion.